 Algorithms can also cause problems when used in hiring processes, as O’Neil evidenced by the case of Kyle Behm.
 An engineering student with bipolar disorder, Brehm failed a number of pre-employment personality tests that, it turned out, had been specifically designed to screen for individuals with mental illnesses.
 Investigators discovered that, although the designers of the personality test and its underlying algorithm had warned its clients against using it for that purpose, the test had made its way to such screenings nonetheless.

-Following these examples, Dr. O’Neill warned about the risks of using algorithms to conduct ‘predictive policing’ or predict criminal recidivism.
+Following these examples, Dr. O’Neil warned about the risks of using algorithms to conduct ‘predictive policing’ or predict criminal recidivism.
 Policing algorithms have been shown to lead to disproportionate arrests among minority groups for crimes committed just as frequently by the general population.
 Likewise, recidivism algorithms – used to predict crimes committed by individuals recently released from prison – often end up, “creating their own reality.”

 In a kind of feedback loop, prisoners are consistently re-incarcerated, distancing them further from society, and increasing the likelihood that they’ll end up back behind bars.

-O’Neill offered several solutions to the problems created by our increasing reliance on algorithms at ODSC East 2018.
-As individuals, Dr. O’Neill said, “I want everyone to become an ethicist.”
+O’Neil offered several solutions to the problems created by our increasing reliance on algorithms at ODSC East 2018.
+As individuals, Dr. O’Neil said, “I want everyone to become an ethicist.”
 Data scientists, computer scientists, and business professionals that use algorithms to make important decisions ought to consider how someone’s legal, human, or constitutional rights could be violated through their use.
-Yet even if the world of algorithms was to move in this direction, Dr. O’Neill suggests, it wouldn’t be enough.
+Yet even if the world of algorithms was to move in this direction, Dr. O’Neil suggests, it wouldn’t be enough.
 She believes that we need an “FDA for Algorithms,” which can examine the algorithms being put out at mass scale with no policing.
 In the same way that the FDA considers the harm caused by certain products, the Algorithm FDA would consider all of the relevant stakeholders and their concerns, asking, “for whom does this system fail?”

 To take a deeper dive into how algorithms affect various aspects of society, check out Dr. O’Neil’s full talk from ODSC East 2018 below.